 God forgave us of our sins but many times we fail to understand exactly what that means.
 When we forgive someone, we usually still remember the offense and many times it comes out again in the heat of a disagreement.
 When God forgives us, He purposely forgets about the offense and it is like it never even happened.
 Not only did God forgive us but He even "canceled" the law that we were breaking and took it away to where it does not even apply to us anymore.
 So, if you are in Christ, the Mosaic Law does not apply to you no matter how much people want to try to put you back under that legal system.
 You are saved by the grace (gift) of God and nothing else!

-And having disarmed the powers and authorities, he made a public spectacle of them, triumphing over them by the cross.
+Stripping the rulers and authorities of their power, he made a public spectacle of them, triumphing over them by means of the stake.

 Jesus not only nailed the law to the cross but also the power of sin and death.
 He soundly defeated them with the sacrifice on the cross and with His resurrection in triumph.
 Because of these facts, we can live the life of victory as they do not have any power over us if we are in Christ.